Romy Gonzalez Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.48 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers' 4.46 team ERA ranks 21st among all league pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (68 total, 1.3 per game).
+- Tigers pitchers combine to allow 68 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Olson starts for the first time this season for the Tigers.
+- Lorenzen (2-2 with a 3.50 ERA and 35 strikeouts in 46 1/3 innings pitched) gets the start for the Tigers, his ninth of the season.

+- The righty's last appearance came on Saturday against the Chicago White Sox, when he went 6 2/3 innings, surrendering no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.